 - Series B/C, 120-300 people, strategy team drives OKRs: Cascade Essentials.
 The strategy-to-OKR architecture is the right frame for companies where OKRs are an exec function, not an HR function.

-- Series B/C, 120-500 people, full platform needed: Profit.co Growth ($15/user/mo all-in).
+- Series B/C, 120-500 people, full platform needed: Profit.co with the performance and project modules bundled (custom quote, roughly $15-18/user/mo all-in per buyer reports).
 Task management, 1-on-1s, and AI coaching in one subscription is the better total cost of ownership versus Lattice or 15Five plus a standalone OKR tool.

 - Enterprise, 500+ employees: Betterworks if you need HRIS-native integration and calibration workflows.
 Profit.co Enterprise if you want more configurability at the cost of a heavier implementation.